Wrong Turn 5: Bloodlines: Reception

+Kevin Carr of 7M Pictures gave it 1.5 out of 5 and wrote: "Unfortunately, the Wrong Turn series is becoming more like the Leprechaun series than anything else."

+Scott Weinberg of FEARnet rated it 2.5 out of 5 and called it "Cheap, dumb, and not even remotely scary -- but it has lots of crazy kills and nasty splatter, which is why it exists."

 Home media

 The film was released on DVD and Blu-ray on October 23, 2012.
 The Blu-ray edition is a two-disc set which includes a Blu-ray disc of the feature film, as well as a DVD/Digital Copy disc.

 Reboot

 A reboot titled Wrong Turn 6: Last Resort, was released in 2014.